muggy8/improbable/have-and-havenot/ZdPimteZ.md

 I once again returned to the room Phanna's resting in with a tray full of dinner in hand.

-I looked at the aquarium as I always do when entering this room.
+I looked at the aquarium when I entered this room.

 Pillow's not there.